robinrodricks/FluentListView/README.md

 And they’re off and running
 -----------------------------------------------------------------------------------------

 Well done!
 You’ve made it to the end of the tutorial.
-You should by now have a reasonable grasp of some of the things an FluentListView can do, and how to use it in your application.
+You should by now have a reasonable grasp of some of the things a FluentListView can do, and how to use it in your application.

 If you need further help, you can look at the [Cookbook](#cookbook-label) and the [Forum](https://sourceforge.net/forum/forum.php?forum_id=812922) for those questions that just don’t have answer anywhere else.